Often people will ask “how do I become a magician?” but not many people ever ask why.

-Good questions you have.
+Good questions!
 I’ll see if I can answer some of them.

 Why become a magician in the first place?

 So, why become a magician?
 Money?
 Well, firstly, there are a lot easier ways to make money than performing magic.
 Going out at evenings and weekends to perform at corporate events, parties and weddings can be fun, but certainly not the easiest way of making money.
 If money is your primary motive, I’d suggest you stop now.